keller-mark/find-client-android/README.md

 # Phillips FIND

-This app is an extension of the FIND Android Client indoor positioning system, built for the needs of the Phillips Collection in DC.
+This app is an extension of the FIND Android Client indoor positioning system, built for the needs of the Phillips Collection in DC, as my fall 2017 project for the FIRE program at the University of Maryland.
  - "Navigate": view your current room on a floorplan of the Phillips Collection, based on FIND's "Track" function (RSSI-based Wifi positioning)
- - "Explore": interact with an Apple-watch-inspired list of the artwork nearby
- - "Learn": connect to the server and then submit fingerprints. (temporary)
+ - "Learn": For museum curators, connect to the server and then submit fingerprints. (temporary)

 ----------